Mastin Labs Film Presets For Nature Photography

 With the ability to switch presets, I can edit the early morning images with Portra 160 to stay true to that scene, and then switch to Portra 800 for the photos from later in the morning, since that film hits the bright colors in a way that’s more to my taste.

-Before I wrap this up, I have to pay tribute to the gorgeous Ilford preset package.
+The flexibility extends to the Ilford preset package.
 I used to process black and white a lot more often than I do these days, but the flexibility of the Mastin Labs presets will probably change this.

 Like my color film preset, I had tweaked my own black and white film preset over the course of a couple months until I had something I was pretty much happy with.
 I’d been using it for about two years, and it is similar in look to the Ilford HP5 film on warm tone paper – but obviously not nearly as dead on as Mastin’s.
 Now that I have the beautiful and accurate selection of black and white films from this preset package, I will rarely use my own preset.
 Instead, I’ll be busy enjoying the flexibility offered in what amounts to a suite of tools for accurate black and white film photography.

 Within the Ilford preset pack, you have not only presets for three Ilford films in 35mm or medium format grains, but also red, green and yellow filters, and the choice of warm, cool or neutral paper.
 Here is a comparison: